SoftwareAG/c8y-docs/content/web/application-configuration-bundle/styling-your-applicaiton.md

 weight: 20
 ---

-A branding should always be applied to all of your applications.
-Therefore it is recommended to use dynamic public options for branding your application.
-You only need to set the right [design tokens](https://styleguide.cumulocity.com/apps/codex/#/ui-guidelines/foundations/design-tokens/overview) in the `brandingCssVars` application option.
-Those are css variables that get applied to all default stylesheets of
+A branding must always be applied to all of your applications.
+Therefore, it is recommended to use dynamic public options for branding your application.
+You must set the right [design tokens](https://styleguide.cumulocity.com/apps/codex/#/ui-guidelines/foundations/design-tokens/overview) in the `brandingCssVars` application option.
+Those are CSS variables that get applied to all default style sheets of
 {{< product-c8y-iot >}} and will show your custom branding for any Web SDK application.
 Your `options.json` then look like this: